0x80/isolate-package/README.md

 - Isolate a monorepo package with its internal dependencies to form a self-contained installable package.
-- Deterministic deployment by generating an isolated lockfile based on the existing monorepo.
+- Deterministic deployment by generating an isolated lockfile based on the existing monorepo lockfile.
 Currently this feature is only supported for PNPM.
 See [lockfiles](#lockfiles) for more information.
 - Zero-config for the vast majority of use-cases, with no manual steps involved.
 - Support for PNPM, NPM and Yarn.